-Bill joined Stoneboat afer a year as cellar master at Blue Mountain Vineyard & Cellars.
-His sensitive approach to winemaking, and his experience with Pinot varieties in particular, make him the perfect match for Stoneboat's approach to honest, expressive wines.
+Bill joined the Stoneboat family following a year as a cellar master at Blue Mountain VIneyard & Cellars.
+His discerning approach to winemaking, coupled with his extensive experience with Pinot varieties, uniquely aligned with Stoneboat's commitment to crafting quality and expressive wines.

 Ian has been connected to the Okanagan Valley since childhood, frequently visiting his grandparents' farm from the age of five.
 In 2014, he embarked on his wine career by joining the esteemed Okanagan winery, Poplar Grove.
 Over the course of five years, Ian gained valuable experience across various departments, culminating in his role as Director of Operations.

 In late 2019, Ian joined the team at Phantom Creek. one of British Columbia’s largest and most prestigious wineries as the Estate Director.